-SYLLABUS.-The object of these lectures is the investigation of the mechanism and problems of business finance.
+Syllabus.-The object of these lectures is the investigation of the mechanism and problems of business finance.
 They will deal therefore with the supply of capital to businesses with special reference to the supply of capital to joint stock companies.
-Subjects dealt with will include the connection between methods of capitalisation, the type of business done, and the types of assets held; fixed and circulating assets; the importance of the joint stock company in the ownership and control of national wealth; public and private companies; the trend in company formation and the future of private businesses; the rights of the different classes of stock and shareholders in the earnings and assets of the company and the adjustment of the conflicting interests involved; the mechanism of promotion and underwriting; the capitalisation of profits; the stabilisation of dividends and the creation of reserves; the reorganisation of businesses; short-term finance of business; financial institutions including finance companies, investment trusts, building societies; the financing of international trade.
+Subjects dealt with will include the connection between methods of capitalisation, the type of business done, and the types of assets held; fixed and circulating assets; the importance of the joint stock company in the ownership and control of national wealth; public and private companies; the trend in company formation and the future of private businesses; the rights of the different classes of stock and shareholders in the earnings and assets of the company and the adjustment of the conflicting interests involved ; the mechanism of promotion and underwriting; the capitalisation of profits; the influence on profits of consolidation and integration of businesses; the effect on the apportionment of income and control of consolidation; the stabilisation of profits and the creation of reserves; the reorganisation of businesses; the control of business by the shareholder and the law; shortterm finance of business; financial institutions including finance companies, investment trusts, building societies; the financing of international trade.
 These questions will be surveyed primarily from the economic, and not from the legal or accountancy point of view.

-BOOKS RECOMMENDED.-Cutforth, Public Companies and the Investor; Mead, Corporation Finance; H. B. Samuel, Shareholders' Money; Withers, Stocks and Shares, The Meaning of Money; R. F. Fowler, The Depreciation of Capital; Liefmann, Cartels, Concerns and Trusts; Jordan, Handbook on Joint Stock Companies; Wieser, Der Finanzielle Aufbau der Englischen Industrie, The Stock Exchange Year Book; Truptil, British Banks and the London Moneyy Market; Ellinger, Credit and International Trade; E. M. Shenkman, Insurance against Credit Risks in International Trade; A. C. Whitaker, Foreign Exchange (passim); Hodgson, Building Societies; J. L. Cohen, Building Society Finance; Schwartz, Instalment Finance (Economica, May, 1936); F. Machlup, Börsenkredit, Industriekredit und Kapitalbildung; H. Osborne O'Hagan, Leaves from My Life; Berle and Means, The Modern Corporation and Private Property; Hearings of U.S. Senate Banking and Currency Committee on Stock Exchange Practices, 1933-4; Twentieth Century Fund, The Security Markets; O. R. Hobson, How the City Works.
+BOOKS RECOMMENDED.-Cutforth, Public Companies and the Investor; Mead, Corporation Finance; H. B. Samuel, Shareholders' Money; Withers, Stocks and Shares, The Meaning of Money; R. F. Fowler, The Depreciation of Capital; Liefmann, Beteiligungs-und Finanzierungs-gesellschaften; Cartels, Concerns and Trusts; Jordan, Handbook on Joint Stock Companies; Wieser, Der Finanzielle Aufbau der Englischen Industrie, The Stock Exchange Year Book; Truptil, British Banks and the London Money Market; Ellinger, Credit and International Trade; E. M. Shenkman, Insurance against Credit Risks in International Trade; A. C. Whitaker, Foreign Exchange (passim); Hodgson, Building Societies; J.L.
+Cohen, Building Society Finance; Schwartz, Instalment Finance (Economica, May, 1936); F. Machlup, Börsenkredit, Industriekredit und Kapitalbildung; H. Osborne O'Hagan, Leaves from My Life; Berle and Means, The Modern Corporation and Private Property; Hearings of U.S. Senate Banking and Currency Committee on Stock Exchange Practices, 1933-4.

-93. (e) A. The Economics of Public Utilities.
+105. (e) A. The Economics of Public Utilities.
 Mr. Coase and Mr. Fowler.
 Fourteen lectures, Michaelmas and Lent Terms.
 Tuesdays, 7-8, beginning M.T.
-15th November, L.T.
-10th January.
+16th November, L.T.
+11th January.
 A class will be held for degree students at times to be arranged.